Published on 2022-06-13· Updated on 2023-09-26

-You may have issues with your SPF, DKIM, and DMARC alignment which is a part of Gmail's email authentication, you can check our detailed tutorials for that.
-Gmail has a strict policy for these and does that to prevent the Gmail users from any kind of malicious activities.
+You may have issues with your SPF, DKIM, and DMARC alignment, which is a part of Gmail's email authentication.
+Gmail has a strict policy related to these authentications to protect users from malicious activities.

 421-4.7.0 Our system has detected an unusual rate of unsolicited mail originating from your IP address.
 To protect our users from spam, mail sent from your IP address has been temporarily blocked.
 For more information

-Your domain is being blocked because of being identified as spam or due to a drastic increase in email sending rates.
+Your domain is being blocked because it is identified as spam due to a drastic increase in email sending rates.

-- In case you have a relatively new email sending domain that is less than a year old, then it is not wise to send millions of emails on the first go.
-This is a sure way of getting marked as spam mail.
-You need to increase your email volume slowly if you are sending emails through a new domain.
+In case you have a new email-sending domain that is less than a year old, then it is not wise to send millions of emails on the first go.
+This is a sure way of getting marked as spam email.
+You need to increase your email volume gradually through warmup.
+You can take your ESP’s help in this.

 IP not in whitelist for RCPT domain, closing connection.

-- What you can do is currently stop sending emails to the user.
-In case you still want to send an email to the user, you might want to get in contact with the user for the whitelisting of your email.
+You can stop sending emails to the user.
+In case you still want to send an email to them, you can get in contact with the user for the whitelisting of your email.

 TLS required for RCPT domain, closing connection.

 You might have seen a lock symbol at the left corner of your email.
-The text besides that lock should say a TLS encryption.
+The text beside that lock should say a TLS encryption.

-This means that the email you are receiving is encrypted and cannot be read by anyone in the process of transmission.
-This is a critical security protocol that Gmail expects the email sending server to perform for all of the emails sent.
+It means the email you are receiving is encrypted and cannot be read by anyone during transmission.
+This is a critical security protocol that Gmail expects the email-sending server to perform for all of the emails sent.